core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 The Constrained Application Protocol (CoAP) {{RFC7252}} is a web transfer protocol specifically designed for constrained devices and networks {{RFC7228}}.
 Group communication for CoAP {{I-D.ietf-core-groupcomm-bis}} addresses use cases where deployed devices benefit from a group communication model, for example to reduce latencies, improve performance and reduce bandwidth utilization.
 Use cases include lighting control, integrated building control, software and firmware updates, parameter and configuration updates, commissioning of constrained networks, and emergency multicast (see {{sec-use-cases}}).
 This specification defines the security protocol for Group communication for CoAP {{I-D.ietf-core-groupcomm-bis}}.

 Object Security for Constrained RESTful Environments (OSCORE) {{RFC8613}} describes a security protocol based on the exchange of protected CoAP messages.
-OSCORE builds on CBOR Object Signing and Encryption (COSE) {{I-D.ietf-cose-rfc8152bis-struct}}{{I-D.ietf-cose-rfc8152bis-algs}} and provides end-to-end encryption, integrity, replay protection and binding of response to request between a sender and a recipient, independent of transport also in the presence of intermediaries.
+OSCORE builds on CBOR Object Signing and Encryption (COSE) {{I-D.ietf-cose-rfc8152bis-struct}}{{I-D.ietf-cose-rfc8152bis-algs}} and provides end-to-end encryption, integrity, replay protection and binding of response to request between a sender and a recipient, independent of the transport layer also in the presence of intermediaries.
 To this end, a CoAP message is protected by including its payload (if any), certain options, and header fields in a COSE object, which replaces the authenticated and encrypted fields in the protected message.

 This document defines Group OSCORE, providing the same end-to-end security properties as OSCORE in the case where CoAP requests have multiple recipients.
 In particular, the described approach defines how OSCORE is used in a group communication setting to provide source authentication for CoAP group requests, sent by a client to multiple servers, and for protection of the corresponding CoAP responses.

-Just like OSCORE, Group OSCORE is independent of transport layer and works wherever CoAP does.
+Just like OSCORE, Group OSCORE is independent of the transport layer and works wherever CoAP does.
 Group communication for CoAP {{I-D.ietf-core-groupcomm-bis}} uses UDP/IP multicast as the underlying data transport.

 As with OSCORE, it is possible to combine Group OSCORE with communication security on other layers.
 One example is the use of transport layer security, such as DTLS {{RFC6347}}{{I-D.ietf-tls-dtls13}}, between one client and one proxy (and vice versa), or between one proxy and one server (and vice versa), in order to protect the routing information of packets from observers.
 Note that DTLS does not define how to secure messages sent over IP multicast.